PJW58/PasswordDialog/README.md

     + MaxLength: integer -  The Maximum length of passwords

-    + AlphaUpperCase, AlphaLowerCase, Numerals, SpecialCharacters:
+    + AlphaUpperCase, AlphaLowerCase, Numerals, SpecialCharacters: TPasswordRequirement

 	  Should specific character types be required / allowed